events

 Lecture | Thu, 24.09.2026, 18:00 | Cultural Centre PFL

-In recent years, extreme right-wing actors have been increasingly networking worldwide.
-In media reports, conference announcements and transnational partnerships, they spread the same themes in a sometimes confusing variety: Anti-immigration, anti-feminism, climate change denial and the fight against a supposed "global left".
-But who exactly are these right-wing actors?
-How are they organised and what international goals are they pursuing?
+In recent years, far-right actors around the world have been increasingly forming networks.
+In media reports, conference announcements and even transnational partnerships, they promote the same recurring themes amidst a sometimes bewildering array of issues: anti-immigration, anti-feminism, climate change denial and the fight against a supposed ‘global left’.
+But who exactly are these far-right figures?
+How are they organised and what international goals do they pursue?
 And what can be done to counter them?

-These and other questions are at the centre of Ulli Jentsch's lecture.
-As a member of the "Research against Global Authoritarianism" (ReGA) initiative, his aim is to understand the alliances and demands of the global far right so that local resistance can be effective.
-After all, it is the same authoritarian forces, both locally and globally, that want to make it more difficult to protect and defend human rights and criminalise efforts to achieve humanitarian goals.
-A resistant practice against the right should have these two levels in mind.
+These and other questions form the focus of Ulli Jentsch’s talk.
+As a member of the ‘Research against Global Authoritarianism’ (ReGA) initiative, his aim is to understand the alliances and demands of the global far right so that local resistance can be effectively organised.
+For it is the same authoritarian forces, both locally and globally, that seek to hinder the protection and defence of human rights whilst also criminalising the pursuit of humanitarian goals.
+A practice of resistance against the far right should keep both these levels in mind.

 Speaker:

-Ulli Jentsch is a freelance journalist from Berlin and has been active for decades in various anti-fascist initiatives and international networks, including "Research against Global Authoritarianism".
-He has been researching the extreme right in Germany for over twenty years.
-His work focusses on investigating the structures and ideologies of right-wing terrorism, Christian fundamentalism and the "protection of life" movement.
+Ulli Jentsch is a freelance journalist from Berlin who has been active for decades in various anti-fascist initiatives and international networks, including ‘Research against Global Authoritarianism’.
+He has been researching the far right in Germany for over twenty years.
+His work focuses on exposing the structures and ideologies of right-wing terrorism, Christian fundamentalism and the ‘pro-life’ movement.

-The lecture is part of the event series "Right-wing networks: manifestations, explanatory approaches and counter-strategies".
-The event is being organised in cooperation with Arbeit und Leben Niedersachsen, the DGB Weser-Ems region and the Cooperation Centre for Universities and Trade Unions in Osnabrück.
+The lecture is part of the series ‘Right-wing Networks: Manifestations, Explanatory Approaches and Counterstrategies’.
+The event is organised in collaboration with Arbeit und Leben Niedersachsen, the DGB Weser-Ems region and the Cooperation Centre for Universities and Trade Unions in Osnabrück.

-Participation in the event is free of charge and takes place online via BigBlueButton.
-Please register by 20 September 2026 using the online registration form on the homepage of the Office for University and Trade Union Co-operation.
+Attendance at the event is free of charge.
+Please register by 20 September 2026 using the online registration form on the website of the Office for University and Trade Union Co-operation.

 Searching for historical traces: city tour on National Socialism in Oldenburg